Portuguese heraldry: Other security forces and services

 The Economic and Food Security Authority (ASAE) also wished to have a heraldic insignia.
-This criminal police body adopted a coat of arms in 2012.
-However, this had a disastrous design that completely ignores the rules of heraldry.
-The design of the coat of arms includes a round bottom shield with a dancetty field and charged with the logo of the ASAE, two crossed halberds over the shield, two griffons on top the shield, a scroll with the motto Pro Lege (For the Law) and the coat of arms of Portugal under the achievement, all involved by laurel wreaths.
+The entity adopted a coat of arms in 2012, although the adopted design does not comply with the rules of heraldry.
+It includes a round bottom shield with a dancetty field with the logo of the ASAE, two crossed halberds over the shield, two griffons on top the shield, a scroll with the motto Pro Lege (For the Law) and the coat of arms of Portugal under the achievement, all involved by laurel wreaths.

 Portuguese Empire

 Heraldry accompanied the Portuguese overseas expansion since the early 15th century, reaching Africa, Asia and America.
 The heyday of Portuguese heraldry coincided with the height of the Portuguese Empire in the 16th century.

-The Portuguese monarchs granted probably the first achievements of arms to be borne by sub-Saharan Africans: namely, coats of arms were granted to prince Bemoym of Jolof, to King Afonso I of Congo and to Emperor Mwenemutapa of Mutapa.
+The Portuguese monarchs granted probably the first achievements of arms to be borne by sub-Saharan Africans: namely, coats of arms were granted to Prince Bemoym (Buumi Jelen) of Jolof, to King Afonso I of Congo and to Emperor Mwenemutapa of Mutapa.

 In the main cities and towns of the Portuguese Overseas, local municipal councils were established according to the model that already existed in European Portugal.
 As their European counterparts did, many of these municipal councils also adopted their own heraldic insignia.

 The Portuguese practice was the universal use of the royal coat of arms through all the Portuguese Empire and not to create particular coats of arms for the dominions, even to those to which the status of state was granted (Portuguese India, and later Brazil).
 Besides the coat of arms of Portugal, other national heraldic insignia were used, these being especially the cross of the Order of Christ and the armillary sphere.
 From the reign of Manuel I onward, this last device was so much used in the Overseas that it came to be considered as a kind of semi-official symbol of the Portuguese Empire.

 The first official grant of coat of arms to a Portuguese overseas territory was made to Brazil in 1815, when it was elevated to the status of a constituent kingdom of the then created United Kingdom of Portugal, Brazil and the Algarves.
 The coat of arms of the Kingdom of Brazil became field azure with an armillary sphere or.
 The armillary sphere (often displayed over a cross of the Order of Christ) had been already used as a badge of the Portuguese State of Brazil since the 17th century and, from 1822, continued to be present in the coat of arms of the Empire of Brazil.
 After the establishment of the republic in 1889, the armillary sphere was altered and transformed in the celestial sphere of the present Brazilian national flag and coat of arms.